RishabhKodes/sap-edge-rb/rosa/README.md

 # ROSA Infrastructure Templates and Scripts

-This directory contains AWS CloudFormation templates and scripts for deploying Red Hat OpenShift Service on AWS (ROSA) clusters, equivalent to the Azure bicep templates for ARO.
+This directory contains Terraform configurations and scripts for deploying Red Hat OpenShift Service on AWS (ROSA) clusters, equivalent to the Azure bicep templates for ARO.

-## Files Overview

-### CloudFormation Templates

-- **`network.yaml`** - Creates VPC, subnets, NAT gateways, and route tables for ROSA clusters
-- **`domain-records.yaml`** - Creates Route53 DNS records (A records by default; CNAME fallback handled automatically by the helper script)

-### Scripts

-- **`rosa-domain-records.sh`** - Creates domain records by extracting cluster endpoints and setting up DNS

-## Usage

 ### Prerequisites